Allington, Lincolnshire: History

-During the Second World War, Allington Hall becoming a military hospital.
+During the Second World War, Allington Hall became a military hospital.
 A prisoner-of-war camp in the village held German and later Italian inmates.
 The estate was subsequently dispersed in 1947.

 Amenities

 Holy Trinity Anglican Church belongs to the Saxonwell Group of Churches.
 It is one of four churches in the group, the others being at Long Bennington, Foston and Sedgebrook.

 Allington with Sedgebrook Church of England Primary School is in Marston Lane, Allington.
 The first school in the village was established on the village green in 1847.
 The school was moved to its present site in 1906.
 It was extended in 2003–04.

 The village contains the Welby Arms public house, The Old Manor House hotel, a building dating to about 1660, a doctors' surgery, and a 1929-built village hall.

 The playing field at Allington is a sports facility owned by the parish council.
 The Viking Way, Sewstern Lane, passed through the village until 1997, but was diverted to follow a road bridge over the A1.

 Local community activities include morris dancing, gardening, a preschool and a women's institute.

 There are CallConnect bus services to Grantham.
 The nearest railway stations are at Bottesford 3 mi to the west, and Grantham 5 mi to the south-east.